mulian/trackit/README.md

 Try it [here](https://track.progs.top/)

 ## Safe
 The [SecureLayer](https://atmospherejs.com/mulian/secure-layer) decrypts the title and description based on your Login.
-You can only read metadata on the database server.

 ## Views
 * Create new track